wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/retraining-mobilenet.rst

 .. image:: images/training/exporting.png

-When the export has completed, you will see the checkpoint appear in the checkpoint menu, where you can select and work with any of the exported checkpoints.
+When the export has completed, you will see the checkpoint appear in the checkpoint menu where you can select and work with any of the exported checkpoints.

 .. image:: images/training/export-menu.png

-You may click the menu to the right of an exported model, providing options to rename, delete, download, and test the export.
+You may click the menu to the right of an exported model, providing options to rename, and delete.

 .. image:: images/training/rename-checkpoint.png

-Click the download button, and your browser will download a tarfile containing two TFLite models, one of which is optimized for the Coral TPU.
+Click the download button, and your browser will download a tarfile containing two TFLite models of the selected checkpoint, one of which is optimized for the Coral TPU.
 There is also a label map file, for use when converting the model's output to a human-readable format.

 .. image:: images/training/download-checkpoint.png